8 Back to School Tips for a Healthy Year

 1. Pack Your Lunch

 It’s no secret that food waste in schools is a huge problem.
-In 2019, a World Wildlife Fund Report showed that US schools waste an estimated 530,000 tons of food per year.
-By packing homemade lunches, you can not only cut back on the alarming amount of food waste that occurs every day, but you can also practice greater control over what your child is eating.
+In 2019, a World Wildlife Fund Report showed that US schools waste an estimated 530,000 tons of food in landfills annually.
+By packing homemade lunches, you can not only cut back on the shocking amount of food waste that occurs every day, but you can also practice greater control over what your child is eating.
 As we discussed above, avoiding processed, low-nutrient, and sugary foods is essential to maintaining a strong immune system and robust mental health, making this tip an easy way to look out for your child and the environment at the same time.

 2. Use Reusable Containers

-The only thing better than a packed lunch is a lunch packed in sustainable, reusable containers.
-Though glass and bamboo utensils are rising in popularity, plastic is unfortunately still the most common resort for quick meals and drinks on the go.
-The waste compiled through water bottles alone is outrageous, but if you really consider all the ways we contribute to this problem (plastic wrap, plastic utensils, plastic bags, etc.), it’s actually quite alarming.
+The only thing better than a packed lunch is a lunch packed in eco-friendly, reusable containers.
+Though glass and bamboo utensils are rising in popularity, plastic is, unfortunately, still the most common resort for quick meals and drinks on the go.
+The waste compiled through water bottles alone is outrageous.
+And if you consider all the ways we contribute to this problem (plastic wrap, plastic utensils, plastic bags, etc.), it’s quite alarming.

 The truth is that while it seems like a big commitment in the beginning, switching to more sustainable containers is not only cleaner and significantly safer (think back to those phthalates), but it’s pretty easy.
 A few examples of healthy alternatives include: